Island and coastal communities are on the front line of the impacts associated with sea level rise, a persistent and long-term problem.

 - To share stories around the challenge of planning for sea level rise resiliency, and provide additional resources to help communities here and beyond, we continue to develop our What Works Solutions Library.
 Solutions are shared in the library about communities struggles to protect their working waterfront infrastructure and downtowns from impending inundation.
 Learn more in the Addressing a Changing Climate section of the Solutions Library under Preparing for Rising Seas.

 For more information on how to advance sea level rise resiliency in your community, contact Kendra Jo Grindle with our Sea Level Rise Resiliency team.

-For questions regarding financial support through the Tom Glenn Community Impact Fund, contact us here.
+For questions regarding financial support through our Community Impact Fund, contact us here.